Szuyu-Liu/micro_ros_setup/YDLidar installment steps.md

 The reason:
 In ROS 2 Jazzy, you must provide the parameter name and a default value when using declare_parameter.
 This means that older code (meant for previous ROS 2 versions) will throw an error if the default value is missing.

+The approach:
-use the library from Hartmut or change the source code like: node->declare_parameter("port", str_optvalue);
+Use the library from Hartmut or change the source code like: node->declare_parameter("port", str_optvalue);

-3. Make sure YDLidar was installed successfully ros2 pkg list | grep ydlidar
+## 3. Make sure YDLidar was installed successfully
+ros2 pkg list | grep ydlidar

 launch the node